Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 PayPal scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that PayPal has, for the most part, managed to keep its nose clean.

 Environmental, social, and governance (ESG) summary

 |Social score percentile||2|

 |Governance score percentile||2|

 We're not expecting PayPal to pay a dividend over the next 12 months.

 PayPal share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while PayPal's is 1.1546.
-This would suggest that PayPal's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while PayPal's is 1.2787.
+This would suggest that PayPal's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-PayPal Holdings, Inc. operates as a technology platform and digital payments company that enables digital and mobile payments on behalf of consumers and merchants worldwide.
-Its payment solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, Hyperwallet, and iZettle products.
-The company's payments platform allows consumers to send and receive payments, withdraw funds to their bank accounts, and hold balances in their PayPal accounts in various currencies.
-It also offers gateway services that enable merchants to accept payments online with credit or debit cards, as well as digital wallets.
-PayPal Holdings, Inc. was founded in 1998 and is headquartered in San Jose, California.
+PayPal Holdings, Inc. operates a technology platform that enables digital payments on behalf of merchants and consumers worldwide.
+It provides payment solutions under the PayPal, PayPal Credit, Braintree, Venmo, Xoom, Zettle, Hyperwallet, Honey, and Paidy names.
+The company's payments platform allows consumers to send and receive payments in approximately 200 markets and in approximately 100 currencies, withdraw funds to their bank accounts in 56 currencies, and hold balances in their PayPal accounts in 25 currencies.
+PayPal Holdings, Inc. was founded in 1998 and is headquartered in San Jose, California. .